Russo rallies Temple past No. 20 Cincinnati 24-17 in OT

+PHILADELPHIA (AP) - After throwing three interceptions, Temple's Anthony Russo came through down the stretch and the Owls handed one of the most surprising teams in the country its first loss.

-PHILADELPHIA (AP) - Anthony Russo threw a tying, 20-yard touchdown pass with 49 second left to Brandon Mack, and then a 25-yard TD to Isaiah Wright in overtime as Temple handed No. 20 Cincinnati it first loss, 24-17 on Saturday.
+Russo threw a tying, 20-yard touchdown pass with 49 second left to Brandon Mack, and then a 25-yard TD to Isaiah Wright in overtime as Temple beat No. 20 Cincinnati 24-17 on Saturday.

-Russo was 20 for 41for 237 yards passing, with three touchdown passes and three interceptions for the Owls (5-3, 4-0 American).
+Russo was 20 for 41 for 237 yards passing, with three touchdown passes and three picks for the Owls (5-3, 4-0 American).
 He led a seven-play, 75-yard drive in the closing minutes to tie the game with the TD to Mack.

+"We just didn't quit," Russo said.
+"I think that's a big step for our team and something we're going to build on."

 Cincinnati (6-1, 2-1) got a first down on its first play of overtime, but an errant snap behind quarterback Desmond Ridder left the Bearcats with second-and-21 and a personal foul pushed them even further back.
 Ridder was intercepted on third-and-36 by Shaun Bradley to end the game.